 All Bright Star Schools are closed campuses and students may never leave campus without an adult.
 This is especially important during transition periods such as between classes.
-Leaving campus without permission is considered ditching and disciplinary action will ensure from such choices.
+Leaving campus without permission is considered truancy and disciplinary action will ensure from such choices.
+Additionally students who are in the afterschool program are not permitted to leave campus between the Valor Academy school day ending and Afterschool programming.
+Any students who leave campus without permission will not be permitted re-entry without a parent present.

-Parental Support Of Technology
+Parental Support of Technology

 Parents of Bright Star students are requested to supervise the use of any type of technology at home.
-We need the help and support of all parents to prevent any negative or harmful use of computers and/or any other means of communication.
+We need the help and support of all parents to prevent any negative or harmful use of school computers and/or any other means of communication.